IFRS Foundation

 GHG Emissions

-The Containers & Packaging industry generates direct (Scope 1) greenhouse gas (GHG) emissions from the combustion of fossil fuels in manufacturing and cogeneration processes.
-GHG emissions can create regulatory compliance costs or penalties and operating risks for companies in the industry.
-However, resulting financial impacts will vary depending on the magnitude of emissions and the prevailing emissions regulations.
-The industry may be subject to increasingly stringent regulations as nations seek to limit or reduce emissions.
-Companies that cost-effectively manage GHG emissions through greater energy efficiency, the use of alternative fuels, or manufacturing process advances could benefit from improved operating efficiency and reduced regulatory risk, among other financial benefits.
+The Containers & Packaging industry generates direct (Scope 1) greenhouse gas (GHG) emissions from fossil fuel combustion in manufacturing and cogeneration processes.
+GHG emissions may result in regulatory compliance costs or penalties and operating risks for entities.
+However, the financial effects may vary depending on the magnitude of emissions and the prevailing emissions regulations.
+The industry may be subject to increasingly stringent regulations as countries try to limit or reduce emissions.
+Entities that cost-effectively manage GHG emissions through greater energy efficiency, the use of alternative fuels or manufacturing process advances could benefit from improved operating efficiency and reduced regulatory risk, among other financial benefits.

 Air Quality

-In addition to greenhouse gases (GHGs), containers and packaging manufacturing may produce air emissions, including, but not limited to, sulfur dioxides (SOx), nitrogen oxides (NOx), and particulate matter (PM).
-As with GHGs, these emissions typically stem from the combustion of fuels to produce energy.
+In addition to greenhouse gases (GHGs), containers and packaging manufacturing may produce air emissions, which may include sulphur dioxides (SOx), nitrogen oxides (NOx) and particulate matter (PM).
+As with GHGs, these emissions typically stem from fuel combustion to produce energy.
 Relative to other industries, the Containers & Packaging industry is a significant source of some of these emissions.
-Companies face operating costs, regulatory compliance costs, regulatory penalties in the event of non-compliance, and capital expenditures related to emissions management, while related financial impacts will vary depending on the magnitude of emissions and the prevailing regulations.
-As such, active management of the issue through technological process improvements or other strategies can mitigate such impacts, improving financial performance and enhancing brand value.
+Although related financial effects may vary depending on the magnitude of emissions and the prevailing regulations, entities face operating costs, regulatory compliance costs, regulatory penalties in the event of non-compliance and capital expenditures related to emissions management.
+As such, entities may manage the issue through technological process improvements or other strategies that can mitigate such impacts, improving financial performance and enhancing brand value.

 Energy Management

-Containers and packaging manufacturing is energy-intensive, with energy used to power processing units, cogeneration plants, machinery, and non-manufacturing facilities.
-The type of energy used, magnitude of consumption, and energy management strategies depend on the type of products manufactured.
-Typically, fossil fuels such as natural gas and biomass are the predominant form of energy used, while purchased electricity may also represent a significant share.
-Therefore, energy purchases can represent a significant share of production costs.
-A company’s energy mix may include energy generated onsite, purchased grid electricity and fossil fuels, and renewable and alternative energy.
+Containers and packaging manufacturing is energy-intensive, with energy used to power processing units, cogeneration plants, machinery and non-manufacturing facilities.
+The type of energy used, amount consumed and energy management strategies depend on the type of products manufactured.
+Typically, fossil fuels such as natural gas and biomass are the predominant form of energy used, while purchased electricity also may be a significant share.
+Therefore, energy purchases may be a significant share of production costs.
+An entity’s energy mix may include energy generated on site, purchased grid electricity and fossil fuels, and renewable and alternative energy.
 Trade-offs in the use of such energy sources include cost, reliability of supply, related water use and air emissions, and regulatory compliance and risk.
-As such, a company’s energy intensity and energy sourcing decisions can affect its operating efficiency and risk profile over time.
+As such, an entity’s energy intensity and energy sourcing decisions may affect its operating efficiency and risk profile over time.

 Water & Wastewater Management

-Containers and packaging manufacturing requires water for various stages of production, including in raw-materials processing, process cooling, and steam generation at onsite cogeneration plants.
-Long-term historic increases in water scarcity and cost, and expectations of continued increases—due to overconsumption and constrained supplies, resulting from population growth and shifts, pollution, and climate change—indicate the heightened importance of water management.
-Water scarcity can result in a higher risk of operational disruption for companies with water-intensive operations and can also increase water procurement costs and capital expenditures.
-Meanwhile, containers and packaging manufacturing can generate process wastewater that must be treated before disposal.
+Containers and packaging manufacturing requires water for various stages of production including in raw materials processing, process cooling and steam generation at on site cogeneration plants.
+Long-term historical increases in water scarcity and cost, and expectations of continued increases—because of over-consumption and reduced supplies resulting from population growth and shifts, pollution and climate change—show the importance of water management.
+Water scarcity may result in a higher risk of operational disruption for entities with water-intensive operations, and can increase water procurement costs and capital expenditures.
+Meanwhile, containers and packaging manufacturing may generate process wastewater that must be treated before disposal.
 Non-compliance with water quality regulations may result in regulatory compliance and mitigation costs or legal expenses stemming from litigation.
-Reducing water use and consumption through increased efficiency and other water management strategies can lead to lower operating costs over time and can mitigate financial impacts of regulations, water supply shortages, and community-related disruptions of operations.
+Reducing water use and consumption through increased efficiency and other water management strategies may result in lower operating costs over time and may mitigate financial effects of regulations, water supply shortages and community-related disruptions of operations.

 Waste & Hazardous Materials Management

-Containers and packaging manufacturing may generate hazardous process waste, including, but not limited to, heavy metals, spent acids, catalysts, and wastewater treatment sludge.
-Companies face regulatory and operational challenges in managing waste, as some wastes are subject to regulations pertaining to its transport, treatment, storage, and disposal.
-Waste management strategies include reduced generation, effective treatment and disposal, and recycling and recovery, where possible.
-Such activities, while requiring initial investment or operating costs, can lower companies’ long-term cost structure and mitigate the risk of remediation liabilities or regulatory penalties.
+Containers and packaging manufacturing may generate hazardous process waste which may include heavy metals, spent acids, catalysts and wastewater treatment sludge.
+Entities face regulatory and operational challenges in managing waste because some wastes are subject to regulations pertaining to its transport, treatment, storage and disposal.
+Waste management strategies include reduced generation, effective treatment and disposal, and recycling and recovery, if possible.
+Such activities, while requiring initial investment or operating costs, may reduce an entity’s long-term cost structure and mitigate the risk of remediation liabilities or regulatory penalties.

 Product Quality & Safety

-Container and packaging product safety is a critical factor for the industry as many products are used in consumer-facing applications including in the food and health care industries.
-Aspects of packaging safety include physical hazards and the presence of chemical substances.
+Container and packaging product safety is a critical factor for the industry since many products are used in consumer-facing applications including in the food and healthcare industries.
+Aspects of packaging safety include physical hazards and the presence of potentially hazardous chemical substances.
 In the event of a product safety incident, products may be recalled or require redesign, possibly increasing costs to the manufacturer and resulting in reduced revenue and adverse impacts to brand value.
-As such, companies that proactively manage product safety risks can enhance their brand reputation and reduce the risk of adverse financial impacts.
+As such, entities that proactively manage product safety risks may enhance their brand reputation and reduce adverse financial impacts.

 Product Design & Lifecycle Management

-Containers and packaging companies face opportunities and challenges associated with the potential environmental impacts of their products throughout their lifecycle.
+Containers and packaging entities face opportunities and challenges associated with the potential environmental impacts of their products throughout their lifecycle.
 Designing products with reduced use-phase and end-of-life environmental impacts is an important opportunity for manufacturers.
-Demand for packaging produced with safe chemicals and using recycled and renewable materials continues to grow, along with demand for recyclable, reusable, and compostable products.
-While the lifecycle impact of products depends largely on their use and disposal, companies that can effectively optimize such attributes during the design phase may gain a competitive advantage.
+Demand for packaging produced with safer chemicals and using recycled and renewable materials continues to grow, along with demand for recyclable, reusable and compostable products.
+Although the lifecycle impact of products depends largely on their use and disposal, entities that effectively optimise such attributes during the design phase may gain a competitive advantage.

 Supply Chain Management

-Containers and packaging manufacturing utilizes large quantities of raw materials including wood fiber and aluminum.
-Sustainable production of these materials is an important supply chain consideration for companies in the industry, as adverse environmental impacts could increase materials costs and affect the brand value of containers and packaging companies.
-In order to mitigate such risks, companies can implement supply chain vetting practices and implement third-party standards within internal operations and suppliers that certify that the materials they procure were produced in a sustainable manner.
-Additionally, such actions can raise brand value and meet customer demand for sustainably produced packaging products, providing access to new markets and growth opportunities.
+Containers and packaging manufacturing uses large quantities of raw materials including wood fibre and aluminium.
+Sustainable production of these materials is an important supply chain consideration for entities in the industry because adverse environmental impacts could increase materials costs and affect the brand value of entities.
+To mitigate such risks, entities may implement supply chain vetting practices and implement third-party standards within internal operations and suppliers that certify that the materials were produced in a sustainable manner.
+Additionally, such actions may raise brand value and meet customer demand for sustainably produced packaging products, providing access to new markets and growth opportunities.

 Tell Us About Yourself